Tim Stockdale: Career

 2011 brought Nations' Cup appearances at St. Gallen and Falsterbo for Stockdale, as well as a near-defence of his King George V title, However, on 17 October, while trying a young horse at a small farm in rural Wales, Stockdale sustained fractures to three vertebrae in his neck in a fall.
-In four months after his accident he was back riding, something that at one point was considered impossible.
-Once back in the saddle, he embarked upon a course to qualify for the 2012 Olympics in London, described as "one of the most remarkable comebacks by a British athlete in Olympics history".
-At the CSIO***** Nations' Cup of St. Gallen, he and Fresh Direct Kalico Bay produced one of three double clears to lead Great Britain to second place, as well as taking second place in the Longines Grand Prix of St. Gallen.
-At the Nations' Cup of Rotterdam the pair did not reproduce their form and, though they were short-listed for the British squad, they did not make the final team.
+Four months after his accident, he was back riding, which was considered impossible.
+Once back in the saddle, he embarked upon a course to qualify for the 2012 Olympics in London, described as "one of the most remarkable comebacks by a British athlete in Olympic history."
+At the CSIO***** Nations' Cup of St. Gallen, he and Fresh Direct Kalico Bay produced one of three double clears to lead Great Britain to second place, and take second place in the Longines Grand Prix of St. Gallen.
+At the Nations' Cup of Rotterdam, the pair did not reproduce their form and, though they were short-listed for the British squad, they did not make the final team.

-Stockdale was also a trainer in the world of show jumping, having taught celebrities to show jump in the Sport Relief series Only Fools on Horses which aired in 2006.
+Stockdale was also a trainer in show jumping, having taught celebrities to show jump in the Sport Relief series Only Fools on Horses aired in 2006.

 Stockdale was banned from Olympic competition in July 2002 when his horse's urine tested positive for a prohibited sedative.
-However, he was reinstated in 2004 when the British Olympic Association deemed his offence minor, also taking into account that it did not meet the chief intent of the lifetime ban to cover offences involving drugs "of a performance enhancing nature".
+However, he was reinstated in 2004 when the British Olympic Association deemed his offence minor, also taking into account that it did not meet the chief intent of the lifetime ban to cover offences involving drugs "of a performance-enhancing nature."
 This made him eligible to compete at the 2004 Athens Olympics, although he did not make the team.

 Personal life

 He lived in Roade, then in South Northamptonshire.
+His son Joe Stockdale is also a show jumper.